jessedunc/miscellaneous-app-tasks/task01/README.md

 1. Read in the csv file and programmatically ignore the header
 1. Read in the `nodes.json` file
-1. For every row in the csv file,
+1. For every row in the `changes.csv` file,
     1. For every node with that label in `nodes.json`,
-        1. If the keyword does not work, print the bad node & the row in the csv file
+        1. If the keyword does not work, print the bad node & the row in `changes.csv`
         1. Otherwise, proceed to change it
             1. Make a DEEP copy of the node (not a shallow one)
             1. Save the value of that node's prop in a local tempvar